-- 15. Current Immigration Status.
-Provide your relative's current status, regardless of how you entered the United States (visitor, student, entry without inspection etc.). - 16.
+- 14. Current Immigration Status.
+Provide your relative's current status, regardless of how you entered the United States (visitor, student, entry without inspection etc.). - 15.
 Previously Traveled to the United States.
-Give the following information about your family member if they have previously traveled to the United States, if applicable. - 17.
+Give the following information about your family member if he or she has previously traveled to the United States, if applicable. - 16.
 Family Member's Prior Marriage(s) Information.
-If your family member was previously married, list the names of their prior spouse(s), the dates the previous marriage terminated, the location where and how the marriage(s) terminated. - 18.
+If your family member was previously married, list the names of his or her prior spouse(s), the dates the previous marriage terminated, the location where and how the marriage(s) terminated. - 17.
 U.S. Consulate or Inspection Facility Where You Want Notification Sent.
-If your family member is outside the United States, indicate the U.S. Consulate or inspection facility you want notified if the Form I-914, Supplement A, is approved.

-- 19. Foreign Address Where You Want Notification Sent.
-If your family member is outside the United States, indicate the address where you want notification sent if the Form I-914, Supplement A, is approved. - 20.
+If your family member is outside the United States, indicate the U.S. Consulate or inspection facility you want notified if the Form I-914, Supplement A, is approved. - 18.
+Foreign Address Where You Want Notification Sent.
+If your family member is outside the United States, indicate the address where you want notification sent if the Form I-914, Supplement A, is approved. - 19.
 Immigration History.
 Indicate whether your family member has any immigration proceedings history.
-If your family member has been in immigration proceedings, complete at least one box. - 21.
+If your family member has been in immigration proceedings, complete at least one box. - 20.
 Employment Authorization.
-If the Form I-914, Supplement A, is approved for your family member, they are authorized to work.
+If the Form I-914, Supplement A, is approved for your family member, he or she is authorized to work.
 Select the box to indicate if you are applying for an Employment Authorization Document (EAD) for your family member.
-If you indicate "Yes," each family member must file Form I-765 with the appropriate fee or Form I-912, Request For Fee Waiver, when the Form I-914, Supplement A is filed, or at a later time.
+If you indicate "Yes," each family member must file Form I-765.
 Do not file Form I-765 for a family member who is living outside of the United States.
-If your family member is living outside the United States, they are not eligible to receive employment authorization until they are lawfully admitted to the United States.
+If your family member is living outside the United States, he or she is not eligible to receive employment authorization until he or she is lawfully admitted to the United States.

-Part 4.
+Part 5.
 Processing Information

 You must answer each question about your family member.
-If you answer "Yes" to any of the questions, provide an explanation in the space provided in Part 8.
+If you answer "Yes" to any of the questions, provide an explanation in the space provided in Part 9.
 Additional Information.

-Part 5.
+Part 6.
 Applicant's Statement, Contact Information, Declaration, Certification, and Signature